-Chicago restaurant in “Wicker Park” is called Bellucci’s in heartfelt homage to the movie that inspired this film -- "L’Appartement."
-Even virgin viewers will detect that “Wicker Park’s” narrative intricacies are superior to its lackluster performances.
-Pic's presence in theaters should amount to little more than an advertisement for its DVD release.
+The Chicago restaurant in “Wicker Park” is called Bellucci’s in heartfelt homage to the movie that inspired this film — “L’Appartement,” the crackerjack 1996 French pic that marked the first pairing of Monica Bellucci and her future husband, Vincent Cassel.
+Unfortunately, “L’Appartement” fans will likely feel as though they’re seeing a good play enacted by a sub-par touring troupe, while even virgin viewers will detect that “Wicker Park’s” narrative intricacies are superior to its lackluster performances.
+Dumped by MGM into the sluggish Labor Day weekend frame, pic’s presence in theaters should amount to little more than an advertisement for its DVD release.

 Among the most absorbing and ingeniously constructed thrillers in years, writer-director Gilles Mimouni’s “L’Appartement” was tapped for a Hollywood redo almost immediately, but then entered into a torturous development process that saw multiple helmers (Joel Schumacher, Joan Chen, Danny Cannon) and stars (Brendan Fraser, Freddie Prinze Jr., Paul Walker) swing through a revolving door of commitment.
 Having now finally made its way before the cameras, pic’s story emerges remarkably well preserved, as screenwriter Brandon Boyce (“Apt Pupil”) has approached his source material with a don’t-fix-it-if-it-ain’t-broken philosophy.